RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.5_kafka.md

 ### See It In Action
 Now let's see events flow through the Serverless system.
 Create a kafka producer.

-In one terminal run
+In one terminal run:

 ```
 oc run kafka-producer -ti --image=strimzi/kafka:0.19.0-kafka-2.5.0 --rm=true --restart=Never -- bin/kafka-console-producer.sh --broker-list my-cluster-kafka-bootstrap.kafka:9092 --topic my-topic-$USER_NUMBER
 ```

-In another terminal run
+In another terminal run:

 ```
 stern eventinghello -c user-container
 ```

 Every message you type into the producer, will appear in the knative service logs (that you are viewing through `stern`), along with other CloudEvent metadata.
+For example, if you enter `this is a test` in the terminal, you should see the stern log output:

 ```
 eventinghello-v1-deployment-5dc76db76c-6b7np user-container 2021-01-12 17:31:57,326 INFO  [eventing-hello] (executor-thread-1) POST:this is a test